 Add the shallots to the oil and cook until they turn golden brown.

-Remove shallots from the oil and transfer to a paper towel lined plate or tray.
-Allow the shallots to cool.
+Remove the shallots from the oil and transfer to a paper towel-lined plate or tray.
+Allow them to cool.

-To prepare the dressing, whisk the sesame oil, ponzu and balsamic together then put aside.
+To prepare the dressing, whisk the sesame oil, ponzu, and balsamic together and then put aside.

-In a bowl, mix the kale, seaweed and the shallots.
+In a bowl, mix the kale, seaweed, and shallots.
 Toss to combine.

 Servings: 4